Data model¶

 The Array class is primarily used for point coordinates (e.g.,

-Real3) but is also used for other fixed-size data structures.This isn’t fully standards-compliant with std::array: there’s no support for N=0 for example.
-Additionally it uses the native celeritas
+Real3) but is also used for other fixed-size data structures.This is not fully compatible with std::array:

 For supplementary functionality, include:

-corecel/math/ArrayUtils.hhfor real-number vector/matrix applicationscorecel/math/ArrayOperators.hhfor mathematical operatorsArrayIO.hhfor streaming and string conversionArrayIO.json.hhfor JSON input and output
+corecel/math/ArrayUtils.hhfor real-number vector/matrix applicationscorecel/math/ArrayOperators.hhfor mathematical operatorsArrayIO.json.hhfor JSON input and output

 -